 ... has spent the last dozen-ish years as an elementary school teacher at Cherry Tree Elementary School in Carmel, Indiana.
 Ten of those years were spent teaching and assisting in the development of a non-traditional, multi-age/multi-grade classroom program.
 He currently teaches fourth graders.
 In addition to his classroom responsibilities he serves as the school's lead science teacher, working to support and train teachers in implementing the district's science curriculum.
 Since 2010 he has also worked as a trainer and professional development planner with the Indiana Science Initiative, a program to train kindergarten through eighth grade teachers and administrators to incorporate a more participatory and inquiry-based approach to their school districts' science programs.
 Jeff's experiences through the Earth Expeditions programs in Baja, Belize, Costa Rica and Trinidad have helped to fuel his passion for getting teachers and students, figuratively and literally, outside the four walls of traditional elementary school learning experiences.
 He earned his B. A. in Elementary Education from Anderson University and completed his M.A.T. in the Biological Sciences through Miami University's Global Field Program in 2011.
 He likes to spend his free time teaching his own children how to get muddy, climb trees, and submerge kayaks.

-... is the Community Engagement Coordinator at Woodland Park Zoo, where she facilitates the Advanced Inquiry Program Master's degree for educators as well as stewardship opportunities for the greater community.
+... is the Community Engagement Coordinator at Woodland Park Zoo, where she facilitates the Advanced Inquiry Program master's degree for educators as well as stewardship opportunities for the greater community.
 She graduated from the University of Washington with a B.S. in Urban Horticulture and a B.A. in Art.
 She also earned her Master of Arts in Zoology from Project Dragonfly's Global Field Program, from which she discovered a love of participatory education and community mapping.
-Jenny looks forward to connecting with her fellow travelers as they explore the biodiversity, conservation, and culture of Borneo and Mongolia!
+Jenny looks forward to connecting with her fellow travelers as they explore Mongolia's amazing ecology, conservation, and culture!

 ... is currently the Public Programs Coordinator in the Education Department at the Toledo Zoo in Toledo, Ohio.
-She oversees interpretive programs at the Zoo, as well as runs programming in Nature's Neighborhood, the Zoo's children's exhibit.
-But like any other zoo educator, she is involved in lots of various other forms of educational programing as well.
-She has a B.S. in Biology from Calvin College and completed her M.A. in Zoology with the GFP program at Miami University.
-She spent several months during her undergrad living in Kenya studying wildlife management (best experience of her life) and since then has become a travel addict, hoping to see the whole world during her lifetime.
-She is honored to remain connected to the Project Dragonfly community and cherishes the adventures and experiential learning it brings.
+She oversees interpretive programs at the Zoo, as well as runs/teaches programming in the children's exhibit, on-grounds programs, professional development workshops, and more.
+She also is currently a facilitator for the National Network of Ocean & Climate Change Interpretation (NNOCCI) workshop series, working with climate science communicators across the country to get the word out to the general public about climate change impacts.
+She has a B.S. in Biology from Calvin College and completed her M.A. in Zoology with the GFP program at Miami University in 2011.
+Since graduation, she's remained in the Dragonfly family by being an instructor for both web-based and Earth Expedition courses and cherishes the adventures and experiential learning it brings.
 Jerran loves photography, the outdoors, reading good books, delving into a bowl of ice cream, and is a passionate Michigan Wolverine fan.

-... is a Thai woman who graduated with her Ph.D. in Science and Technology Education from Mah.idol University, Thailand.
+... is a Thai woman who graduated with her Ph.D. in Science and Technology Education from Mahidol University, Thailand in 2009 and Master Degree of Arts in Teaching from Miami University as Global Field Program in 2012.
 Her dissertation focused on the development of learning packages on local ecosystems to promote conceptual understanding, to develop a more caring/positive attitude toward ecosystems, and to improve the behaviors of lower secondary school students.
 She has participated in Earth Expeditions courses in Thailand and Costa Rica.
-Currently, she is an instructor of Faculty of Environment and Resource Studies, Mahidol University.
+Currently, she is an assistant professor of Faculty of Environment and Resource Studies, Mahidol University.
 Her interests include transformative learning, the inquiry approach, Buddhism and conservation, and applying indigenous knowledge into formal educational systems.

 ... is an Education Specialist at Cleveland Metroparks Zoo where her main role is to coordinate and lead Cleveland's section of the Advanced Inquiry Program (AIP).
 She loves helping students discover the power (and fun!) of inquiry while exploring the local environments.
 She strives to connect people to their surroundings and to help them discover their own voices for change.
 She holds a B.A. in environmental studies from Hiram College and a M.A. in zoology from Miami University's Global Field Program.
 Katie loves traveling, at home and abroad and is always up for a good road trip, especially if it involves cheesy tourist stops.
 She likes running and reading (though not at the same time) and is a soccer enthusiast.